LocalizationModule¶

 Using base types¶

-extends, or even overwrite, the resources defined by base Bundles
+extends, or even overwrite, the resources defined by base Bundles.
+In order to

 extending it.
 Lets see an example: